dertajora/DjangoLab/readme.md

 # DjangoLab #
 ## Project Description ##
 This project is developed for the research sake.
-My current company (Garena) want to build an intermediary API using Django, so the engineer should do some research on it.
+My current company (Garena) want to build an intermediary API using Django, so I should do some research on it before implement it.

 ### Content ###
 - Installation steps